dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 It is up to the programmer to ensure that no called function, including function pointer parameters, factually will not throw at runtime.
 (If they do, `std::unecpected` is called which usually aborts the program.)
+In plain terms, C++ follows the route that it is the programmer's responsibility nothing bad happens.

 Such a solution is undesirable.
 It merely documents intent; a C++ compiler might perform some checks to emit a warning.